 Thus, it is essential to have an Amazon competitor analysis and audit your competitors’ product listings along with yours.

-DataHawk Tools to Work on Optimizing your Listings
+2. DataHawk Tools to Work on Optimizing your Amazon product listings

 Tracking your competitor's listing, especially the highest-ranked one, would allow you to monitor the changes they make and act on them, benchmark that against your own products, and potentially unveil ideas around keywords that you could incorporate into your own listing to improve your SEO performance.